 1. Explore Downtown on a Carriage Ride

-Few things are more romantic than going on a horse-drawn carriage ride; sightseeing with your loved one.
+Few things are more romantic than going on a horse-drawn carriage ride; or sightseeing with your loved one.
 It is a moment to treasure for life!

-Navigated by a local, the tour takes you through Downtown Nashville, where you get to pass by popular spots, such as Riverfront Park, Wild Horse Saloon, and the Country Music Hall of Fame.
+Navigated by a local, Sugar Creek Carriages takes you through Downtown Nashville, where you pass popular spots like Riverfront Park, Wild Horse Saloon, and the Country Music Hall of Fame.

 2. Go for a Hike at Forest Hills

-With features of more than 10 hiking trails of various difficulty levels, the Radnor Lake State Park leads you to the 1,200-acre Radnor Lake.
+Having more than ten hiking trails of various difficulty levels, the Radnor Lake State Park leads you to the 1,200-acre Radnor Lake.

-Present in these terrains is wildlife such as muskrats, river otters, beavers, and white-tailed deer.
+Forest Hills has exciting wildlife like muskrats, river otters, beavers, and white-tailed deer.

 3. Dance at a Honky-Tonk